QuantiModo/quantimodo-sdk-javascript/docs/MeasurementsApi.md

   'updatedAt': "updatedAt_example", // String | When the record was last updated.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
   'userId': 8.14, // Number | User's id
-  'sourceName': "sourceName_example", // String | ID of the source you want measurements for (supports exact name match only) 'connectorName': "connectorName_example", // String | Example: facebook 'value': "value_example", // String | Value of measurement 'unitName': "unitName_example", // String | Example: Milligrams 'earliestMeasurementTime': "earliestMeasurementTime_example", // String | Excluded records with measurement times earlier than this value.
+  'sourceName': "sourceName_example", // String | ID of the source you want measurements for (supports exact name match only) 'connectorName': "connectorName_example", // String | Ex: facebook 'value': "value_example", // String | Value of measurement 'unitName': "unitName_example", // String | Ex: Milligrams 'earliestMeasurementTime': "earliestMeasurementTime_example", // String | Excluded records with measurement times earlier than this value.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss  datetime format.
 Time zone should be UTC and not local.
   'latestMeasurementTime': "latestMeasurementTime_example", // String | Excluded records with measurement times later than this value.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss  datetime format.
 Time zone should be UTC and not local.
   'createdAt': "createdAt_example", // String | When the record was first created.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
   'id': 56, // Number | Measurement id
   'groupingWidth': 56, // Number | The time (in seconds) over which measurements are grouped together 'groupingTimezone': "groupingTimezone_example", // String | The time (in seconds) over which measurements are grouped together
-  'doNotProcess': true, // Boolean | Example: true 'appName': "appName_example", // String | Example: MoodiModo
+  'doNotProcess': true, // Boolean | Ex: true 'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
-  'clientId': "clientId_example", // String | Example: oauth_test_client
-  'doNotConvert': true, // Boolean | Example: 1
+  'doNotConvert': true, // Boolean | Ex: 1
-  'minMaxFilter': true, // Boolean | Example: 1
+  'minMaxFilter': true, // Boolean | Ex: 1
-  'platform': "platform_example", // String | Example: chrome, android, ios, web };
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web };

 var callback = function(error, data, response) {